John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_help.md

 ## Reminders

-* You must add `System.Data.SQLite` to both your HomeBudget project, *and* to your test project.
+* You must add `System.Data.SQLite` to both your HomeCalendar project, *and* to your test project.
 * If you do not understand a story properly, check in with the product owner (Helen and Sandy)

 ## Helper Files